-The University of Tulsa hosts more than 7,000 guests on campus each summer.
-Educational and civic organizations, sports camps and professional associations have all found Tulsa to be a perfect site for hosting annual meetings, weeklong camps, and regional and national workshops.
+The University of Tulsa welcomes camps and conferences to our campus throughout the year.
+Educational and civic organizations, sports camps, and professional associations have all found Tulsa to be a perfect site for hosting annual meetings, weeklong camps, and regional and national workshops.
 The University of Tulsa’s grant-sponsored academies held on campus range from math and science fields to screenwriting and filmmaking.

 On-Campus Recreational and Meeting Space

 The advantage of centrally coordinating all of your summer program needs is that all space is reserved for you along with any housing and dining plans.
-Camp coordinators frequently reserve athletic and recreational space, classrooms, auditoriums and other social space.
+Campus services staff frequently reserve athletic and recreational space, classrooms, auditoriums, and other social space.

 Food and Beverage Options

 A variety of options have been created to fit the unique food and beverage needs of your program.
-The coordinator of Summer Conference Services will examine your schedule and help create a meal package specific to your program.
-Options include residential or commuter meal plans, boxed to-go lunches or guests paying cash at the door.
+The catering staff will examine your schedule and help create a meal package specific to your program.
+Options include residential or commuter meal plans, boxed to-go lunches, or guests paying cash at the door.
+All meals, snacks, and beverages served on campus are to be arranged either through the Camp/Conference Meal Plan outlined in the “Camp & Conference Agreement ” or ordered directly from Campus Catering through The University of Tulsa’s Dining Services Department.
+Dining Services provides catering for receptions, refreshments, luncheons, and banquets.

 For public health and safety reasons, the university does not allow homemade food or outside food exceeding $100 in value to be served on campus.
-Requests to have items donated from a licensed vendor should to be submitted on corporate letterhead stationary to Mike Neal, director of Dining Services, at 918-631-3883 for his review and subsequent approval.
+Requests to have items donated from a licensed vendor should be submitted on corporate letterhead stationery to Mike Neal, Director of Dining Services, at 918-631-3883 for his review and subsequent approval.

 For more information about catering service, visit Facility Rental and Catering.